JeffFessler/MIRT.jl/doc/matlab-to-julia.md

 functions in the
 [Matlab version of MIRT](https://github.com/JeffFessler/mirt/tree/master)

-Studying this can be helpful for planning translations of other Matlab functions.
+Studying them can be helpful for planning translations of other Matlab functions.

-Here is a list of Julia functions that have direct counter-parts in Matlab MIRT directories of the same name:
+Here is a list of Julia functions that have direct counter-parts in Matlab MIRT directories of the same base name:

 * `fbp/cuboid_im.jl`
 * `fbp/ellipse_im.jl`